llmscript/llmscript/LLMScript-new.md

    items.forEach(item => prompt.log(`• ${item}`));
    ```

-Debug Mode: For development and testing purposes ONLY:
+Debug Mode - Debug mode can be activated for development and testing purposes:

-1. Debug mode can be activated by calling the `setDebugMode(true)` function at the beginning of the script.
+1. Activate debug mode by calling `setDebugMode(true)` at the beginning of the script otherwise debug mode is ALWAYS off.

-2. When debug mode is active, all output from `prompt.log()` will be structured in JSON format instead of the typical text format.
+2. In debug mode, the app executes exactly the same, the only difference is ALL output will be contained within a JSON array rather than freeform text.
+For each output type here are is an example of the structure:

-3. In debug mode, each `prompt.log()` call will output a JSON object with the following structure:
+3. Each `prompt.log()` call will output a JSON object with the following structure:
    ```json
    {
      "type": "log",